The Verdict (1925 film)

 The Verdict is a 1925 American silent mystery film directed by Fred Windemere and starring Lou Tellegen, Louise Lorraine, and Gertrude Astor.
+A print of The Verdict exists in the UCLA Film & Television Archive.

 Plot

 As described in a film magazine review, Jimmy is tried and convicted of murder based upon circumstantial evidence after the shooting of Ronsard, an admirer of Jimmy's sweetheart Carol.
 After a second trial, where Jimmy is proved innocent, the Butler confesses having shot the man in self-defense on the night the young woman was dining quietly with Ronsard.
 Bookkeeper Jimmy's accounts had come up short, and Ronsard had promised to help if she would dine there.